OI-OS/OI-MARM-Systems/README.md

 This project is licensed under the MIT License.
 Forks and derivative works are permitted.

-However, use of the **MARM name** and **version numbering** is reserved for releases from the [official MARM repository](https://github.com/Lyellr88/MARM-Systems).
+**Official Repository:** The **MARM name** and **version numbering** are reserved for releases from the [official MARM repository](https://github.com/Lyellr88/MARM-Systems).

-Derivatives should clearly indicate they are unofficial or experimental.
+This fork clearly indicates it is a non-official derivative that adds STDIO transport support for OI OS integration.
+All credit for the core MARM protocol, architecture, and functionality belongs to the official MARM Systems project.

 ---